 Marble Mountains, Da Nang: Moving Slowly Through Stone, Light and Quiet

-View of Marble Mountains and surrounding village in Da Nang, Vietnam
+View of the Marble Mountains and Non Nuoc village in Da Nang, Vietnam

-View of Marble Mountains and surrounding village in Da Nang, Vietnam
+View of the Marble Mountains and Non Nuoc village in Da Nang, Vietnam

 Introduction

-Rising quietly between the city and the sea, the Marble Mountains are one of Da Nang's most recognisable landmarks.
-From a distance, they appear solid and still, a cluster of limestone and marble hills that barely hint at what lies inside.
+Rising quietly between Da Nang and the coast, the Marble Mountains are one of the city's most recognisable landmarks.
+This group of five limestone and marble hills is known for its caves, pagodas, viewpoints and long spiritual history.
+From a distance, they appear solid and still, barely hinting at what lies inside.

 Up close, the experience is more layered.
 Stone stairways lead into shadowed caves.
 Incense drifts from small shrines carved into rock.
 Light filters through openings above, shifting across temple floors as the day moves on.
 This is not a place designed to be rushed.